rahamatj/kaiju/README.md

 # Hello
 ```

 If you don't create or register your field classes, any new fields added in your markdown file's head section will be added to the database as a json object stored under a field called `extra`.
-And you can access any the fields like `$post->extra()->field`
+And you can access the field like `$post->extra()->field`
 ```
 title: My title
 description: My description